 The UNODC/UNESCO partnership "Global Citizenship Education for the Rule of Law: Doing the right thing" will help education professionals design and implement educational interventions that equip learners with the knowledge, attitudes and skills to constructively and responsibly engage in society.
 This includes upholding the principle of justice and helping build effective, accountable and inclusive institutions at all levels.

 Under this partnership, the two organizations jointly developed a Guide for Policymakers on Educating for the Rule of Law .
-The document provides guidance to primary and secondary level policymakers and other education professionals on how the education sector can fulfill its important role in building just and peaceful societies.
+The document provides guidance to primary and secondary level policymakers and other education professionals on how the education sector can fulfil its important role in building just and peaceful societies.

 By strengthening the capacities of policymakers, curriculum developers, teacher trainers and educators, the partnership aims to empower learners to engage in society as constructive and ethically responsible agents of change, supporting justice and strong institutions.
 This, in turn, will enhance societies' resilience to crime, violence and corruption thereby promoting the rule of law and fostering a culture of lawfulness.